Skip to main content

 Other

-Dose: None vs: EVO alone; colitis mouse model Outcome: Hepatotoxicity markers and colitis inflammation Effect: None None
+Dose: None vs: DSS-induced colitis + periodontitis mouse models Outcome: Periodontal destruction and myeloid cell generation Effect: None None

 Key Statistics